2024.01.31.

 További eseményeinkről készült felvételek

-This is the seventh of a multi-part series entitled “Cancelling Cancel Culture”, featuring Professor Frank Furedi, British academic, author, and commentator, who will look at the speed with whic...
+This is the sixth of a multi-part series entitled “Cancelling Cancel Culture”, featuring the prolific writer Douglas Murray, British journalist, author, and commentator, whose latest book, “ The...